Federal income tax: Rules & ways to reduce your tax burden

 A tax deduction is a legislative provision that allows you to reduce your taxable income, therefore reducing your total tax liability.

-When your tax rate is calculated, it’s done after deductions have been applied.
-Because your tax rate applies to a lower number, you end up paying less in taxes.
-In fact, depending on how close you are to the lower limit of your tax bracket, tax deductions could push you down into a lower marginal tax bracket.
+Your tax rate is calculated after deductions are applied.
+Because deductions lower your taxable income, your tax rate applies to a smaller figure.
+Thus, you will typically pay less in taxes than without those deductions.
+Depending on how close you are to the lower limit of your tax bracket, these deductions may even push you down into a lower marginal tax bracket.

 Read more: How to reduce taxable income: Can the average American pay no taxes?